MintMoose/spring-boot-bay/README.md

 Security concerns will remain at the forefront, with the implementation of secure authentication and authorization mechanisms, as well as measures to protect sensitive information and address potential vulnerabilities.

 Considering the future direction of the application, exploring microservices architecture may be considered to leverage the benefits of scalability and maintainability.

+Please note that this project utilizes HTTP instead of HTTPS for simplicity in a local development environment.

+The current implementation also stores sensitive configuration keys, such as API keys and database credentials, directly in the application's configuration files, such as application.yaml and application.properties.
+While this approach is suitable for local development and learning purposes, it is not recommended for production environments.

+In a production environment, it is highly recommended to employ a configuration management system or a cloud-based service, such as AWS Secrets Manager or Azure Key Vault, to securely store and manage credentials.